ashesh8500/projectfractal/CURRENT_DEV_STATUS.md

 ### WASM Compatibility Progress

-We've made significant progress in understanding the WASM compatibility requirements:
+We've made significant progress in implementing WASM compatibility:

-1. **Identified the key issues**: The main challenge is that `tokio` and `mio` libraries don't fully support WASM.
+1. **Identified and resolved key issues**: We've addressed the `tokio` and `mio` compatibility issues by using conditional compilation.
-2. **Created a test project**: A simple WASM test project in `./frontend_rust/wasm_test/` demonstrates WASM functionality.
-3. **Developed a build strategy**: Created a custom build script that generates a WASM-compatible version.
+2. **Implemented platform-specific code**: Created separate implementations for native and WASM targets.
+3. **Enhanced build system**: Updated the build scripts to properly handle WASM builds with optimization.
+4. **Improved deployment process**: Created a comprehensive deployment script for Google Cloud Platform.
+5. **Added WASM-specific utilities**: Implemented browser APIs, local storage, and fetch functionality for WASM.
+6. **Created a professional UI**: Enhanced the HTML template with loading indicators and error handling.
-4. **Documented the approach**: Created a comprehensive guide in `WASM_COMPATIBILITY_GUIDE.md`.
+7. **Documented the implementation**: Created comprehensive documentation in `WASM_COMPATIBILITY_GUIDE.md` and `frontend_rust/README.md`.

-The next step is to apply these learnings to the main application, focusing on:
+The application now has:
+- Conditional compilation for platform-specific code
-- Removing or limiting tokio dependencies for WASM
+- Browser API integration for WASM targets
+- Improved error handling and logging
+- Configuration system for deployment
-- Using browser APIs for async operations
+- Optimized build process for WASM
-- Implementing conditional compilation for platform-specific code
+- Comprehensive deployment scripts for GCP

 ## 📋 Enhanced Features Added